Concentration in Advocacy and Dispute Resolution

 Requirement 3

-As the capstone to the concentration, students complete a six-hour legal clinic or externship.
+As the capstone to the concentration, students complete a six-hour legal clinic or externship in either their second or third year.
 The clinical and externship programs provide opportunities for students to put theory into practice by representing actual clients under the supervision of skilled instructors or practitioners.

 As you may imagine, many students believe this is the highlight of their law school careers.
 The available opportunities include: